 The Penance of Kunti Devi

-What shall the old lady ask?
-A prayer bead, some ritual materials, or goodness for her 5 sons and their kins, motcha for her dead son, Karna…
+What could the old lady possibly ask for?
+A prayer bead, ritual materials, or good fortune for her five sons and their families?
+Or perhaps she sought solace for her deceased son, Karna…

 Kunti asked, ‘Krishna, I want sufferings.
 I want pain.
 I want more sufferings and pain!’